Proof of a conjecture of Kenyon and Wilson on semicontiguous minors: The main results

-\item[\emph{Type 3.}] $h\leq 0^-$. \quad We start with the Aztec rectangle $\AR_{x-h+t,0}^{k+t-h-k_1,2k+t-h-k_1}$, then remove all unit squares below the zigzag path $\mathcal{P}^-$ with the \emph{left} endpoint at the \emph{left} corner of the rectangle, and truncate the part below the line $y=0$ and the part above the line $y=n$ from the resulting region.
+\quad We start with the Aztec rectangle $\AR_{x-h+t,k}^{k+t-h-k_1,2k+t-h-k_1}$, then remove all unit squares below the zigzag path $\mathcal{P}^-$ with the \emph{right} endpoint at the \emph{right} corner of the rectangle, and truncate the part below the line $y=0$ and the part above the line $y=n$ from the resulting region.
 Two examples of the region $\mathcal{Q}$ in this case are shown in Figure \ref{newminor2}. \end{enumerate}